• Skip to primary navigation

 from all over the world with the Spirit of Aloha.

 Eligibility: Students who have completed at least one year at a recognized foreign law school and graduates of recognized foreign law schools are encouraged to apply for our Hawaiʻi Summer Law Program.
-International applicants will complete the online application and submit current law school transcripts or proof of graduation from a recognized foreign law school.
-English proficiency requirements vary depending on the course (see online application).
-It’s free to apply, no LSAT required!
+International applicants will complete our Summer Application for International Students and submit current law school transcripts or proof of graduation from a recognized foreign law school.
+English proficiency requirements vary depending on the course (see application for instructions).
+After being admitted in the program, we will work with in-person students who need an I-20 for their visa application.

 International students pay